sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="GLBL_H2" markdown="1">## 6.
 YOUR LOCATION SETTINGS</div>
 &nbsp;

+Many people do not realize how much location information your phone is sharing with both phone manufactures and the companies who create the apps you use.
+One way to begin minimizing this information is to monitor and change your location settings on your phone.
+You can do this in your Android by going to the following settings.

-Switch off wireless and GPS location (under Location Services) and mobile data (under Settings → Personal → Location)
+Switch off wireless and **GPS location** (under **Location Services**) and mobile data (under **Settings → Personal → Location**)

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0" >
                           <span class="note-icon"><i class="fa fa-pencil" ></i></span> <span class="note-highlight">NOTE: </span><span class="note-text" markdown="1">Only turn on location settings if necessary.
-When these services aren’t running by default in the background, it reduces the risk of location tracking, saves battery power, and prevents unwanted data streams initiated by applications or your mobile carrier.</span>
+When these services aren’t running by default in the background, it reduces the risk of location tracking, saves battery power, and prevents unwanted data streams initiated by applications or your mobile carrier.Keep in mind this only minimizes the sharing of your information with corporations.
+It does not however to prevent government surveillance of your locations.
+If you are concerned about this please review the faraday bag section.</span>
 		       </div>
 		     </div>

-HIDING CALLER ID
+<div class="GLBL_H2" markdown="1">## 7.
+HIDING CALLER ID</div>
+&nbsp;

-You can hide your phone number from showing up to the person you are calling.
+You can hide your phone number from showing up to the person you are calling by adjusting this setting on your Android.
 However, you should note that your phone carrier and legal authorities will still have full access to logs showing who you called and when.

 Go to Settings and then tap on Call → Additional Settings → Caller ID → Hide Number and it will be blocked.